WordPress/openverse/documentation/projects/planning.md

 For each project, planning documents should be kept in the `/documentation/projects/proposals/` directory of this repository.

 - Each project should have its own subdirectory.
-This is name after the project, converted to `snake_case`.
+This is named after the project, converted to `snake_case`.
 - Individual documents should be date-stamped in the `YYYYMMDD` format.
 - This subdirectory must contain an `index.md` file in a [standard format](/projects/templates/index.md).